StavCarmel/Bioinformatics_Tools/README.md

 (to mention that the codon appears less than once).
 This way the CAI value won't be demeged by the 0 that was supposed to be, and the CAI will get very low, but not zero.

+GC - calculates the GC content of a sequence.